feniljain/knowledge-base/life/README.md

 - Always remember that the future comes one day at a time. - Dean Acheson
 - Use the talents you possess, for the woods would be very silent if no birds sang except the best. - Henry Van Dyke
 - Fear of life closes off more opportunities for us than fear of death ever does. - Agnes Moorehead
+- We are what we repeatedly do.
+Excellence then, is not an act, but a habit. - Will Durant
+- More people would learn from their mistakes if they weren't so busy denying them. - Harold J Smith
+- Being happy doesn't mean that everything is perfect.
+It means that you decided to look beyond the imperfections.

 ## Books: